garritfra/garrit.xyz/content/cv.md

 Development of a HBBTV media library for public television

 - Design and implementation of a BFF (backend for frontend) using [Nest.js](https://nestjs.com/)
+- Design and implementation of a device configuration microservice

 Development of a web-based convention application